Kotlin/binary-compatibility-validator/README.md

 [![License](https://img.shields.io/github/license/Kotlin/binary-compatibility-validator)](LICENSE.TXT)
 [![KDoc link](https://img.shields.io/badge/API_reference-KDoc-blue)](https://kotlin.github.io/binary-compatibility-validator/)

+# Support for this plugin has been discontinued
+The development of a separate binary compatibility validator Gradle plugin has been discontinued, and all its functionality will be moved to Kotlin Gradle Plugin starting from the `2.2.0` release.

+As part of the migration, the code of the current plugin has been migrated to [the Kotlin repository](https://github.com/JetBrains/kotlin/tree/master/libraries/tools/abi-validation), as well as issues migrated to [the Kotlin project in YouTrack](https://youtrack.jetbrains.com/issues/KT?q=subsystems:%20%7BTools.%20BCV%7D,%20%7BTools.%20Gradle.%20BCV%7D).

+This plugin is frozen from changes, no new features or minor bugfixes will be added to it.

+The functionality of working with the ABI in Kotlin Gradle Plugin is in an experimental state now, so it is recommended to continue using this plugin in production projects until KGP API stabilization.

 # Binary compatibility validator

 The tool allows dumping binary API of a JVM part of a Kotlin library that is public in the sense of Kotlin visibilities and ensures that the public binary API wasn't changed in a way that makes this change binary incompatible.